Table of Contents

 A workplace without rules is like a game with no referee.
 It can turn into unmanageable chaos very quickly.
 This is why a Code of Conduct is important because it brings order, sets the tone and ensures everyone plays fair.
 By setting clear standards, a workplace Code of Conduct helps reduce conflicts, builds trust, and supports a positive work culture.

-This blog explores what makes Code of Conduct so vital for an organisation, what it must include and practical examples to help you understand the concept better.
+This blog explores what makes Code of Conduct so vital for an organisation, what it must include, and provides practical examples to help you understand the concept better.
 So read and be the go-to conductor for orchestrating organisational harmony!

 What is Code of Conduct?